vac38/Equity-portfolio-management-using-R-/README.md

 1) On Jan 02 2018, you split the $5m into 5 $1m, and use them to buy 5 stocks from the 10 stocks and after some days  your mark to market value (MTM) is $5m if combining all stocks value and cash.The holdings of stocks and cach account is your portfolio.

-2)Trading strategy is "5 days rebalancing of buying low", here time period is 5 days.
+2) Trading strategy is "5 days rebalancing of buying low", here time period is 5 days.

 3) Run this stratergy for the time period and you will have a daily MTM.

-4)Next Trading strategy is "5 days rebalancing of buying high", here time period is 5 days
+4) Next Trading strategy is "5 days rebalancing of buying high", here time period is 5 days

 5) Plot curves to compare MTM series with "high tech index"(daily average of the 10 stocks "Close" prices)